 - Employers with fewer than 50 employees are not required to pay the employer portion of the premium.

-Employers operating an approved voluntary plan should refer to the voluntary plan page for details about premium collection in that circumstance.
+- Employers operating an approved voluntary plan should refer to the voluntary plan page for details about premium collection specific to voluntary plans.

-If an employer is using the state plan for both family and medical leave and opts not to cover any of their employee's share of the premium, they will pay about 37% of their employee's total premium, and the employee will pay about 63%.
+If an employer opts not to cover any of their employee's share of the premium, they will pay about 37% of their employee's total premium, and the employee will pay about 63%.
 You can estimate your premiums using our premium calculator or by using the calculation detailed below.

 An employee earned $2,500 gross pay in a single pay period.
 The premium is 0.4% in 2019.